scriptrdotio/howto/tutorials/endtoendapp1/README.md

 The green lock turns into red to indicate that the dashboard is now only accessible by authenticated users.
 Click **View** in the toolbar to open the dashboard in the browser.

 ## Let's try again

+From Postman, click the "Send" button again.
+You should this that the value are automatically reflected on your dashboard.
+Try changing the values of speed, temperature and number of passengers and clicking "Send" every time to see how your dashboard will be updated.